AfreenArabi/IoT-Based-Dual-Storage-System/README.md

 ## Conclusion

-The IoT-Based Dual Storage System provides continuous monitoring and automated management of storage conditions for long-duration and short-duration crops.
+The **IoT-Based Dual Storage System for Efficient Post-Harvest Management** provides continuous monitoring and automated management of storage conditions for long-duration and short-duration crops.

 The ESP32 processes sensor data, compares environmental conditions with predefined limits, and controls the exhaust fan and buzzer when required.

-The system provides local monitoring through the LCD and remote monitoring through ThingSpeak Cloud and the mobile application.
+The system provides local monitoring through the **16×2 LCD** and remote monitoring through **ThingSpeak Cloud** and the **mobile application**.

 The integration of IoT monitoring, automated control, cloud connectivity, mobile monitoring, and solar-powered operation provides an effective approach for improving crop storage management and reducing post-harvest losses.

+Overall, the proposed system demonstrates how IoT-based sensing, automatic control, cloud monitoring, and mobile technology can be integrated to support reliable and efficient post-harvest crop storage.